moinulhossainmahim/shop-api/README.md

 # How to run the project

-  ## Manually

   ### Clone the repository
   - Clone this repository and cd into the project directory:
     ```bash
     git clone https://github.com/moinulhossainmahim/shop-api.git
     cd shop-api
     ```

-  ### Install Dependencies
-  - Run `npm install` inside the main project folder to install all dependencies from NPM.

-  ### Create a MySql Database
-  - Create A Mysql Database and save database connection information.

   ### Update Environment Variables
   - Replace `env.example` file to `.env`
   - Create Account in stripe and save stripe keys.